giraycakr/discretemath/lectures/1intro.md

 ---

-# How do we apply these to computers 🖥️ and AI 🧠?
+# How to apply these to computers 🖥️ and AI 🧠?

 ---